-Important: Firewall Setting for Local Machine Only The firewall setting is only applied to the current machine.
-It will open the UDP/ TCP ports for all ports that have been specified in /etc/booth/booth.conf or any other booth configuration files (see Section 4.3, "Using a Multi-Tenant Booth Setup").
+The firewall setting is only applied to the current machine.
+It will open the UDP/TCP ports for all ports that have been specified in /etc/booth/booth.conf or any other booth configuration files (see Section 4.4, "Using a multi-tenant booth setup").

 Make sure to open the respective ports on all other cluster nodes and arbitrators of your Geo cluster setup, too.
 Do so either manually or by synchronizing the following files with Csync2:

+- /usr/lib/firewalld

+- /usr/lib/firewalld/services/booth.xml

-- /etc/sysconfig/SuSEfirewall2 - /etc/sysconfig/SuSEfirewall2.d/services/booth - 6.
-Click Finish to confirm all settings and close the YaST module.
+- 6. Click Finish to confirm all settings and close the YaST module.
 Depending on the NAME of the Configuration File specified in Step 3.a, the configuration is written to /etc/booth/NAME.conf.

-4.3 Using a Multi-Tenant Booth Setup
+4.4 Using a multi-tenant booth setup

 For setups including multiple Geo clusters, it is possible to "share" the same arbitrator (as of SUSE Linux Enterprise High Availability 12).
 By providing several booth configuration files, you can start multiple booth instances on the same arbitrator, with each booth instance running on a different port.
 That way, you can use one machine to serve as arbitrator for different Geo clusters.
 Let us assume you have two Geo clusters, one in EMEA (Europe, the Middle East and Africa), and one in the Asia-Pacific region (APAC).

-To use the same arbitrator for both Geo clusters, create two configuration files in the /etc/ booth directory: /etc/booth/emea.conf and /etc/booth/apac.conf.
+To use the same arbitrator for both Geo clusters, create two configuration files in the /etc/booth directory: /etc/booth/emea.conf and /etc/booth/apac.conf.
 Both must minimally differ in the following parameters: